Taylor Swift. What did you do to me?

 After being dumped, like in a way that I saw coming the way you see a car coming but don’t think to move out of the way because of the shock, I didn’t believe in love.
 I did believe in control — having it, needing it, exercising it over others — whether that was kicking them out of my room at the end of the night or denying a relationship.

 I also didn’t know myself anymore, having completely been lost in the other person.
 You know the feeling — you slowly abandon the things you love, trying to please the other person, never feeling good enough unless you heed their advice, eat what they tell you, adhere to their hobbies and see their friends.
 Captain Awkward calls it the Geek Relationship Fallacy #4: “Love me, Love my Obsession.”
-Like our relationship couldn’t sustain itself unless I was absolutely as (let’s call it what it is: unhealthily obsessed) with college football and big university life.
+Like our relationship couldn’t sustain itself unless I was as unequivocally obsessed with the same things.
+The right things.

-As a first-generation college student, I picked my college specifically to be the opposite of big university life (read: UConn).
+As a first-generation college student, I picked my college specifically to be the opposite of big university life.
 I wanted small classes.
 A private, liberal arts college, traditional, a comfortable home where I could be my introspective, introverted self and not be expected to attend 300-person parties.
 I am comfortable being my own little self without validation from groups or others.
 I am currently attending a second private college, this time an all-women’s school.
 So I think I can vouch for myself and say “hey, I don’t like big universities, or care about their athletics, and I could do without the parties.
-There are more important things,” and the person I date should accept and understand that.
-Luckily, Pat does not only understand, but agrees.
+There are more important things,” and the person I date should accept and understand that, even if they believe differently.

 Pat: “What are you reading?”